nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 The branch master is your local master branch; remotes/origin/master point at the master branch on your repository located in the Gitlab server, while remotes/upstream/master points to the official master branch.

+Before entering in details on how to create a new branch, we have to explain why it is recommended to do it.
+First of all, if you put all your work in a separate branch, you can easily see the diff between ns-3 mainline and your feature branch (with ``git diff master``).
+Also, you can integrate more easily the upstream advancements in your work, and when you wish, you can create a *conflict-free* merge request, that will ease the maintainer's job in reviewing your work.

-To create a new branch, starting from master, which hopefully will contains new feature or bug correction, the command is
+To create a new branch, starting from master, the command is:

 .. sourcecode:: bash